 Which Cannabis Strain is Best for Sleep?

-Cannabis Indica strains often have high levels of CBD and are known for their “full-body” high.
+Indica strains often have high levels of CBD and are known for their “full-body” high.
 Indica strains have highly sedative effects and are perfect for those looking for deep relaxation and a good night’s sleep.
 Indicas are great for people experiencing insomnia, bodily or muscular pain, and anxiety.
 Indica properties are known to:

 - Relieve body pain